Running epic adventures, fueled by plants

 Balenger also says there is a misconception related to protein needs.
 He says his plant-based approach supplies the protein he needs.

 “Legumes go a long ways, and we incorporate beans into many of our meals,” he explains.
 “I'm a big fan of tofu.
 A tofu press will make it much easier to prepare, really being able to easily strain it of its water.
 I think that's the big thing that makes people kind of intimidated to use tofu.
 And nut butters as well.
 Try incorporating them into a smoothie in the morning.”

 A game changer

-It did not take Ballenger to see the improvement in his training and recovery.
+It did not take Balenger to see the improvement in his training and recovery.

 “I noticed right away there was much less inflammation, or less soreness,” he says.
 “I was able to run, go on a big run, say a 20-mile run then I'd wake up in the morning, and I didn't really feel sore.
 To me was a real fundamentally different experience.”

-Without the soreness, Ballenger could increase his training and fitness.
+Without the soreness, Balenger could increase his training and fitness.